 It is hoped that the identification of biologically grounded subtypes may facilitate gene discovery in complex neurodevelopmental disorders.

-Professor Bellgrove is an NHMRC Senior Research Fellow and Director of Research at MICCN, where he leads a group of MICCN scientists who use a multidisciplinary approach to address fundamental questions regarding the biology of human cognition.
+Professor Bellgrove is an NHMRC Senior Research Fellow and Director of Research at the Turner Institute for Brain and Mental Health, where he leads a group of scientists who use a multidisciplinary approach to address fundamental questions regarding the biology of human cognition.
 Members of his laboratory have skills in cognitive neuroscience, psychopharmacology, molecular biology and molecular and statistical genetics.